Trouble with geodesics in black-to-white hole bouncing scenarios: Possible rescues and Discussion

 Loop quantum gravity offers possible solution both to the singularity inside a black hole and to the beginning of the universe (Big Bang singularity).
 In the early universe aspect, potential cyclic cosmological models as alternatives to cosmological inflation are still under consideration.
 Particularly, a cyclic cosmological model with a non-zero average Hubble expansion rate is suggested to be able to solve the long standing entropy issue in the early universe theory \cite{Ijjas:2021zwv}.
 However, in such an early universe model, by looking backward in time, massive particles can be infinitely blueshifted within their own finite proper time, which indicates a breakdown of the cyclic phase \cite{Borde:2001nh,Kinney:2021imp}.

 Similarly, in this BH/WH bouncing model with mass difference inspired by loop quantum gravity, massive particles can gain or lose energy when crossing the bouncing surface.
 One might be wondering if this type of model suffers the similar infinite blueshift issue as the special cyclic cosmological model mentioned above.
 Although indeed a massive particle can gain energy in a increasing mass BH/WH cyclic model, the particle cannot be infinitely blueshifted since once the energy is large enough, it simply escapes the black hole at certain stage and becomes unbounded.
 Therefore, no massive particle can be accelerated to reach speed of light by the BH/WH cycles so this particular model is safe from this UV aspect.
 On the contrary, the existence of event horizon causes a different type of issue when particles losing their energy.
 Assuming the usual junction condition, the radial infalling particles lose their energy quicker than the decreasing masses of the BH/WH cycles in the sense that all of the bounded geodesics would be squeezed into the stretched horizon within their finite proper time while the BH/WH are still massive.
 We then show that those highly squeezed geodesics are problematic by demonstrating a Planck-scale blueshift between them and the regular infalling trajectories.
 Indeed, one might argue that radial geodesics infinitely close to the event horizon also exist in the usual Schwarzschild solution.
 However, the very point here is that those geodesics can be evolved from well-separated radial geodesics in the BH/WH cyclic model with mass difference.
-This might indicate either an early breakdown of the BH/WH cyclic picture before the BH/WH masses become comparable to the Planck mass, or some inner inconsistency of the loop quantum gravity theory in which BH/WH cyclic models with mass difference exist.
+This might indicate either an early breakdown of the BH/WH cyclic picture before the BH/WH masses become comparable to the Planck mass, or some inner inconsistency of the loop quantum gravity theory in which BH/WH cyclic models with mass difference exist.\footnote{Our approach is based on the consideration that the black hole and white hole phases of the classical Schwarzschild solutions with different masses can be glued together at some minimal radius as shown in Section II.
+B. So the results, especially the energy shifting after crossing, rely on the usage of the classical Schwarzschild solution and the first Israel junction condition, \textit{i.e.} the validity of modeling a BH/WH bounce by using the classical Schwarzschild solution and the thin shell approximation.
+On the other hand, however, breaking one of the above assumptions also means that the spacetime described by such a BH/WH bouncing model with mass (de-)amplification significantly deviates from that of a classical Schwarzschild solution in regions away from the bouncing point.}